TolikPylypchuk/SharpHook/docs/articles/native.md

 provided by SharpHook.
 However, you should still read this article to know how the high-level features work under the hood.

-> [!NOTE]
-> The libuiohook build used by SharpHook on Windows is statically linked to the C runtime which means that client apps
-> don't need the Visual C++ Redistributable package.
-An exception is the logging functionality - this is explained
-> further in the article about [logging](logging.md).

-## Low-Level Functionality Providers

-If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
-Instead you can use interfaces in the `SharpHook.Providers` namespace.
-The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
-This should be done to decouple your code from `UioHook` and make testing easier.

 ## Working with the Hook Itself

 `UioHook` contains the following methods for working with the global hook: